rstropek/htl-csharp/entity-framework/9040-bike-rental/readme.md

 ## Note

-In this exercise, you will create a Web API that we will use during many of the exercises in the second semester.
-Therefore, it is **very important** that everybody completes this exercise correctly.
+In this exercise, you will create a Web API that we will use during upcoming exercises.
+Therefore, it is **important** that everybody completes this exercise correctly.
 Additionally, this exercise is **very relevant** as an exercise for your upcoming *Matura*.

 You can earn **up to two extra points** for your grade: